 Please contact Chaitanya for further information on the projects: email@example.com

 Theories of predator-prey-host-parasite dynamics are a part of classical ecology.
 Together with evolution, we can address Red-Queen like scenarios with ever-evolving antagonists.
 The extended evolutionary synthesis includes phenomena such as innovation and learning.
 Personality effects of individual antagonists are often averaged over.
 The project aims to incorporate the properties of extended evolutionary synthesis in the traditional models of coevolution.

-The theory will be developed together with an experimental collaborator working on the individual variation in the predatory behaviour of spiders.
-Primarily developed as a theory project, the ideal candidate is expected to be highly enthusiastic, working at the interface of theory development and interacting with experimentalists.
-Knowledge about the theory of dynamical systems, stochastic processes and scientific computing would be desirable.
-Familiarity with evolutionary and ecological models of co-evolution and mathematical biology would be an advantage, but if not, then a keen interest in the same is a requirement.
+The theory will be developed together with an experimental collaborator working on predatory behaviour of spiders.
+Developed is a theory project but the ideal candidate is expected to be highly enthusiastic working at the interface of theory development and interacting with experimentalists.
+Knowledge about evolutionary and ecological models of co-evolution, mathematical biology and familiarity with computational techniques would be desirable.

 Synthetic biology has boomed in the recent few years as a powerful biotechnological tool.
-The applications of this technology range from personalized medicine to environmental interventions.
+The applications of this technology range from medicine to environmental intervention.
 The use of these systems is in its nascent stage, and the engineered constructs need to be prototyped and tested before being deployed.
-Rigorous mathematical testing also includes performance improvements, robustness against ecological fluctuations and resilience to evolutionary change.
+Rigorous testing also includes mathematical robustness.